SebastianThiebaud/STTweetLabel/README.md

 Please use CocoaPods and include STTweetLabel in your Podfile.

-Important: STTweetLabel 3.0 is based on TextKit and is not compatible under iOS 7.
+Important: STTweetLabel 3.0 is based on TextKit and is only compatible with iOS 7 and above.

 ## Demo